1 Looking for a rental property and moving into the property

 - Renewing your tenancy

 - We will contact you about 3 months before your tenancy expires and ask you whether you wish to renew your tenancy for a further year or whether you wish to vacate the property at the end of the tenancy.
 If you wish to renew, we will negotiate your new rent with your landlord and relay any requests or requirements you may have in order to ensure you will continue to enjoy your stay in the property for a further year.
-We will then provide a new tenancy agreement to both the tenant and the landlord (for which our administration fee will be chargeable).
+We will then provide a new tenancy agreement to both the tenant and the landlord.